vanyle/vectarine/docs/user-manual.md

 - You wait a little to sync with the monitor (Vectarine does that automatically)

 The profiler shows you how much time is spent on each of these steps and how this varies over time.
-Moreover, you can use the `Debug.timed` function to measure the time taken by a section of code and have to drawn in the profiler.
+You can also use the `Debug.timed` function to measure the time taken by a section of code and have it drawn in the profiler.

 ```lua
 function Update()